Skip to contents

 )

-The sampling module currently has only one component, which allows to model the effects of sample characteristics (like time from sampling until processing, which can lead to degradation) on the detectable pathogen concentrations.
-In this simple example, we do not model such effects.
+The sampling module currently has two component.
+The outlier component allows to automatically detect outlier observations during model fitting, making transmission dynamic estimates more robust.
+The sample effects component allows to model the effects of sample characteristics (like time from sampling until processing, which can lead to degradation) on the detectable pathogen concentrations.
+In this simple example, we do not model outliers or sampling effects.

 Sewage